kyma-project/test-infra/development/tools/cmd/synchronizer/README.md

 ## Overview

 This command walks recursively through all Kyma repository components and searches makefile command which returns localization of component version.
 Next compares component version with actual component git hash commit.
-If component is out of date then an appropriate warning will be send to slack channel.
+If component is out of date then an appropriate warning will be displayed in logs.
+It is also possible to send alert message to other applications (currently available application is slack).

 ## Usage

-The command is run periodically by prow job.
 To run script localy set below environment variable and run as regular go application ensuring earlier all vendor dependencies are up to date.
 Run from `/development/tools`
 ```